sahilmulani29/mytheresa/README.md

 4. To Run Test cases hit -> npm test

-5. To Check the Test coverages Hit -> npm run test -- --coverage
+5. To Check the Test coverage Hit -> npm run test -- --coverage --watchAll=false

 6. Builds the app for production to the build folder -> npm run build

 7. Start liniting with command -> npm run lint

-*** Imporvement ***
+*** Improvement ***
 Below are points which we can still impove

-1. Design and Animatation (CSS/SCSS)
+1. Design and Animation  (CSS/SCSS)
 i.
-Due to lack of time, did not focused on SCSS and reponsive design, but surely it we can make responsive design, icons in the header secion. ii.
-Right use of SCSS -> Creating varibales and Mixin which will improve quality of SCSS iii.
+Due to lack of time, did not focused on SCSS and responsive design, but surely it we can make responsive design, icons in the header section. ii.
+Right use of SCSS -> Creating variables and Mixin which will improve quality of SCSS iii.
 Layout for wish list and movie detail page. iv.
-More atractive fonts
+More attractive fonts
 v.
 UI experience

-2. Right API integration for for movies based on categories
+2. Right API integration for movies based on categories

 3. We can split the SCSS bundle for different components

-4. Cetrallized store
+4. Centralized store
 i.
-We cna convert Context to Redux state & Import Saga
+We can convert Context to Redux state & Import Saga

 5. Error Handling
 i.
-Currenty it showing simple text if API fail, We can add layout for same. ii.
+Currently it showing simple text if API fail, We can add layout for same. ii.
 We can also add error boundary

 6. Test Cases
 i.
 We can create snapshots of the components & write more cases for context

-9. We can add Accessblity Identification for Screen reading tools
+9. We can add Accessibility Identification for Screen reading tools

 # Configuration steps for this Project